 In example 2, the 3D appearance and shadow are removed.
 Most people first noticed this flattened look for buttons in Google Chrome and for tiles in Windows 8.
 With most of the affordances stripped away, in some contexts people have trouble recognising that these boxes are buttons to click or tap, or an object to drag or swipe.

 It is possible to strip away the ornamentation without going too far.
 In example 2, the Search button (far right) has a slight gradient, slightly rounded corners, and a slight shadow on roll-over, all of which subtly help identify this element as a button.
 This button is from Google Gmail’s search box.

 Example 3 shows “buttons” that have the background rectangle removed, leaving only text.
 For many years, blue text —especially when underlined—was used to identify a hyperlink.
 Most people know this link appearance from the Internet’s first two decades.

 In example 4, the colour and underline are also removed.
-You may have noticed these plain, modernist links in mobile devices such as Windows Phone and applications such as Samsung’s Email app for phones.
+You may have noticed these plain, modernist links in Samsung’s Email app for phones.
 With the colour stripped away from the links, in some contexts people have trouble recognising which text is a link to click, tap, or swipe.
 In Samsung’s email app, the entire lozenge—title and summary text—acts as a link.